Fairtrade and Climate Justice

 Given the breath of Fairtrade’s work, we have touch points across all seventeen SDGs.
-However given our focus on supporting marginalised farmers and workers, we are emphasising our role the 8 SDGs Fairtrade focusses on
+However given our focus on supporting marginalised farmers and workers, we are emphasising our role the 8 SDGs Fairtrade focuses on

 Farmer organisations spend a significant amount of the extra money they receive in areas covered by the SDGs, this investment is shown as percentages roughly on which SDGs the premium is spent on.